Eaton Vance California Municipal Bond Fund (EVM) Stock Analysis

-Eaton Vance California Municipal Bond Fund (EVM) with AI Score 55/100 (Hold).
+Eaton Vance California Municipal Bond Fund (EVM) trades at $9.61.
 Eaton Vance California Municipal Bond Fund is a closed-end fund focusing on high-grade California municipal bonds.
-Market cap: 0, Sector: Financial services.
+Market cap: $237M, Sector: Financial services.

 Eaton Vance California Municipal Bond Fund (EVM) is a US-based closed-end fund specializing in California municipal bonds, offering tax-exempt income to investors.
 Managed by Eaton Vance Management, the fund navigates the fixed income market focusing on high-grade municipal obligations across various sectors, with a beta of 0.58 indicating lower volatility compared to the broader market.